JACK CAPSTICK-DALE

 Curation is the gateway from consumption to creation

 When I teach young children I get them to create a list of their favourite things.
-This ranges from books to games to a keyboard collection.
-I then get them to explain why they feel these are the most beautiful things they've found.
-The curation of objects shifts the child's framing from passive to active.
-They begin to write their own stories, design games and build keyboards.
+This ranges from books to games to their keyboard collection.
+I then ask them to explain why these objects are beautiful.
+Curation shifts a child's framing from the passive to the active.
+It's the pathway to encourage them to write their own stories, design games and build keyboards.

 What happens when we're all creating and no-one is consuming?
-A maximalist mess?
-A cocophany of sound without ears?
-You think you just fell out of a coconut tree?
-No-one creates in isolation.
+Well, no-one creates in isolation.
 We collect, expand, remix; become inspired and inspire others.

 Do you have a good idea for another list?
 Let me know!